benshimonz/V1/README.md

 ## Units

 Numeric constants may represent physical measures such as weight, height and duration.
-Different users, or even the same user in different contexts, may want to define constraints on the value of properties using different units: [Kg] or [lbs]; [cm] or [ft], [sec] or [min].
+Different users, or even the same user in different contexts, may want to define constraints on the value of properties using different unit types: [Kg] or [lbs]; [cm] or [ft], [sec] or [min].

 To avoid ambiguity, units are defined for relevant properties, and are always displayed (see Q117, Q265, Q95).
-When building a query, if several units are available (e.g. seconds / minutes / hours / ...) - users may select which units to use.
+When building a query, if several unit types are defined - users may select which units to use.

 ## Properties - Functions and Constraints